thefrontside/frontside.com/blog/2025-01-01-a-look-back-at-2024-&-a-bold-step-into-2025/index.md

 ✅ **Use simulation as a bridge for cross-team alignment.**

+Our **Simulators**:

+✅ **Foundation Simulator** – Reduced overhead for creating new simulators by providing a standardized setup.
+Now, we can continuously push improvements and core features to all simulators from a single repository.

+✅ **Github Simulator—New features!** Now supports **all REST endpoints** and **OAuth workflows**, making GitHub Simulation more complete and adaptable.

+**Real World Impact: Keeping Momentum with Simulation**

 One of our clients, working on a high-stakes internal product launch, leveraged Simulation to **prevent development from stalling** and kept frontend teams moving forward despite backend changes and under development.
 Instead of being